neon-bindings/rfcs/text/0000-task-api-expansion.md

 The current `Task` trait has two limitations that render long-running async Rust work impractical:

 * Tasks run in the Node thread pool using `uv_queue_work`.
 This means that long-running tasks can clog the thread pool, potentially blocking Node's filesystem and compression operations.
+See the Node docs [here](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/#don-t-block-the-worker-pool) for common cases that block the worker pool.
 * Tasks can only present a single completion value to the calling Javascript. `Task` doesn't support intermediate events or receiving events from Javascript.

 Adding new APIs to remove these limitations allows Neon to support new use cases: